FAQ & further information about our retreats in India

 Can I attend the retreat if I have special concerns or needs?

 Our philosophy is that everyone can attend and we like to make room for everyone.
 But it is important that you are aware of your own potential limitations in the retreat program.
-Fx: if you have food regulations you may have to bring supplements on your own or if you have major physical difficulties then you may have to skip a hiking trip or even skip some parts of the asana classes.
-Contact us and we can discuss your situation and if the retreat suits you.
+E.g. If you have food regulations you may have to bring supplements on your own or if you have major physical difficulties, you may have to skip a hiking trip or even skip some parts of the asana classes.
+Contact us and we can discuss your situation and whether the retreat suits you.

 Language?

-We mainly speak English during the retreat so you need to be able to have a good understanding of basic English.
+We mainly speak English during the retreat so you need to have a good understanding of basic English.
 There will always be Danish people to help you to ask questions etc. but we don’t translate full classes into Danish since it will disturb the flow.

 Can I expect toilet paper on Indian toilets?